|

 you “send in your lyrics to be

 put to music by a professional.”
-PBS had a program about this
+PBS aired a program about this

 entertained.